sindresorhus/awesome-npm/readme.md

 - [cloudsmith](https://cloudsmith.io/l/npm-registry/) - A fully managed package management SaaS with support for public and private npm registries (and many others).

 ### Other
+ [luna](https://github.com/rvpanoz/luna) - npm management through a modern UI.
+Created with ReactJS and Redux, Material-UI.
+Bundled with Webpack.
+Build on Electron.
 - [npm-home](https://github.com/sindresorhus/npm-home) - Open the npm page of a package.
 - [gh-home](https://github.com/sindresorhus/gh-home) - Open the GitHub page of a package.
 - [david](https://github.com/alanshaw/david) - Check if your package dependencies are out of date.